rich-nguyen/eighty-kilometres/README.md

 ####Entry 5 - Modelling
 - Get the wacom out. https://www.youtube.com/watch?v=OFBmg-N41gs
 - First MEL command in a while: worldspace translation for transform: xform -q -t -ws "sceneCamera1aim"
+- Export system: just plain old Maya File->Export Selection.
+Choose OBJExport as the format, and pop it into the server's `conf/built-assets` folder.

 ####Entry 6 - Simple scene lighting
 The simplest way I can think of shading a scene, without it looking like a fixed-function pipeline, is to cheat.
 That is, account for ambient lighting statically, and sum any contribution from nearby dynamic lights on top of that.
 Benefits: